xanadu-lang/xanadu/README.md

 ## Project Description

 ATS3 is an attempt to greatly improve upon ATS2.
+The version of ATS3 in this repository is supposed to be used to generate *libxatsopt* for developing ATS3 tool support of all sorts.

 Probably the biggest problem with ATS2 is the *very* steep learning curve associated with it.
 Very few programmers were able to ever